Metasequoia glyptostroboides: Cultivation

 Since the tree's rediscovery, the dawn redwood has become a popular ornamental tree in parks and gardens worldwide.

 Dawn redwood seed arrived at the Arnold Arboretum on January 5, 1948, and was shipped to arboreta around the world soon after.
-By 1951, the species had entered the commercial horticultural trade in the US, and following media excitement about the new discovery, including in the San Francisco Chronicle of March 25, 1948, sales soon took off.
+By 1951, the species had entered the commercial horticultural trade in the United States, and following media excitement about the new discovery, including in the San Francisco Chronicle of March 25, 1948, sales soon took off.

 Dawn redwood has proved an easy tree to grow in temperate regions, and is now widely planted as an ornamental tree.
 Planted trees have already reached at least up to 1.84 m in diameter at breast height and 41.15 m tall, despite being in cultivation for only 70 years.
 This rapid rate of growth has led to consideration for using the tree in forestry plantations.
-It has been discovered that M. glyptostroboides will thrive in standing water, much like bald cypress, and if left branched to the ground in full sun, will develop the large, contorted boles that have made it famous.
+It has been discovered that M. glyptostroboides will thrive in standing water, much like bald cypress, and if left branched to the ground in full sun, will develop the large, contorted boles that have made bald cypress famous.
 Limbing or pruning at an early age will prohibit this formation later on.

 In cultivation, M. glyptostroboides is hardy to USDA Zone 5, making it hardy down to lows of -25 °F. It is tolerant of soggy, waterlogged soils; in the wild it is adapted to growing on flood plains.
-Until it is established in a specific site, it is prone to drought and inadequate water availability.
-The dawn redwood is recommended for urban areas in the Midwest, Southeast, and East Coast of North America, as its fast growth rate and tolerance for air pollution make it widely adaptable and able to thrive where other species might suffer.
-This species tends to struggle without irrigation in arid climates such as the American West unless planted directly on or adjacent to a body of water such as a pond or stream.
+Until it is established in a specific site, it is vulnerable to drought and inadequate water availability.
+The dawn redwood is recommended for urban areas in the Midwest, Southeast, and East Coast of North America, as its fast growth rate and tolerance for air pollution make it adaptable and able to thrive where other species might suffer.
+The species tends to struggle without irrigation in arid climates such as the American West unless planted directly on or adjacent to a body of water such as a pond or stream.
 This species is also highly susceptible to damage from contact with heavy amounts of winter de-icing salt.

 In the 1980s, it was discovered that many of the second-generation trees in cultivation suffered from inbreeding depression (extremely low genetic variability), which could lead to increased susceptibility to disease and reproductive failure.
 Many sources claim that the original 1947 seedlots came from as few as one tree; however, this has proven to be false.
 The original seeds did have a wide range of source trees, and the inbreeding depression is more likely to come from self-pollination by isolated trees.
 However, the total cultivated population still had less genetic variation than the wild ones, and more widespread seed-collecting expeditions in China in the 1990s sought to resolve this problem and restore genetic diversity to cultivated M. glyptostroboides.